-TESTIMONY OF THE CRITICAL ISSUES FORUM: ADVOCACY FOR SOCIAL JUSTICE OF MONTGOMERY COUNTY, MARYLAND ON FEBRUARY 22, 2024,
+TESTIMONY OF THE CRITICAL ISSUES FORUM: ADVOCACY FOR SOCIAL JUSTICE OF MONTGOMERY COUNTY, MARYLAND ON FEBRUARY 13, 2025,

-BEFORE THE HOUSE WAYS AND MEANS COMMITTEE IN SUPPORT OF HOUSE BILL 935, REGARDING THE COMPREHENSIVE COMMUNITY SAFETY FUNDING ACT
+BEFORE THE HOUSE WAYS AND MEANS COMMITTEE IN SUPPORT OF HOUSE BILL 387, REGARDING THE COMPREHENSIVE COMMUNITY SAFETY FUNDING ACT

-Honorable Chair Atterbeary, Vice-Chair Wilkins, and Members of the Committee:
+Honorable Chair Atterbeary, Vice-Chair Wilins, and Members of the Committee:

-The Critical Issues Forum: Advocacy for Social Justice (CIF) provides this testimony in support of HB 935, which would impose a tax on dealer receipts from the sale of firearms, firearms accessories, and ammunition in order to address costs associated with the use of these products.
+The Critical Issues Forum: Advocacy for Social Justice (CIF) provides this testimony in support of HB 387, which would impose a tax on dealer receipts from the sale of firearms, in order to address costs associated with the use of these products.

-This funding mechanism is a fair and logical approach to partially address the high financial toll that firearms exact on injured individuals, on our health care system, and on entities seeking to prevent and address gun violence.
+The gun violence epidemic tragically has both significant human and capital costs.
+Indeed, lives are lost; painful injuries are endured; surviving families struggle.
+There is also the high financial toll that firearm related deaths and injuries exact on survivors, our health care system, and on entities seeking to prevent and address gun violence.
 The bill directly allocates the money raised to established state programs that fund these critical needs.